 As AI coding assistants rapidly accelerate software development, ensuring the safety, compliance, and quality of machine-written logic has become a critical priority for enterprise organizations.
 This article explores how Quality Clouds Hub introduces a continuous, deterministic AI Code Governance framework

 AI assistants now write a large share of enterprise code.
 Cursor, GitHub Copilot, Claude Code, Lovable, and Replit all produce output in seconds.
 That output looks correct.
 It compiles.
 It often runs.
 None of that proves it is safe to ship.
-Quality Clouds Hub closes this gap.
+Norma by Quality Clouds closes this gap.
 It scans AI-generated code against your standards before that code reaches production.

 Why AI-generated code needs a different kind of scan